Danielchf2006/HLS_Tasks_Analysis/README.md

 # Multiple Linear Regression With ATP Men's Data

 This project aims to analyze hardware performance metrics related to tasks executed on FPGA (Field-Programmable Gate Array) systems using High-Level Synthesis (HLS).
-Hopefully, this project is able to analyze hardware performance metrics related to tasks executed on FPGA (Field-Programmable Gate Array) systems using High-Level Synthesis (HLS)
+Hopefully, this project is able to analyze hardware performance metrics related to tasks executed on FPGA (Field-Programmable Gate Array) systems using High-Level Synthesis (HLS).

 ## Test Environment

 Python 3.9.6